 AI for agriculture and food sustainability

-Productivity and sustainability in agriculture are a big focus for sustainability efforts.
-AI is kicking in to improve yields, monitor the spread of disease, and optimize growing patterns.
+Productivity and sustainability in agriculture are significant sustainability-focused efforts.
+AI is kicking in to improve yields, monitor disease spread, and optimize growing patterns.

-Machine learning improvements in the field of computer vision are already sharpening the focus of satellites tracking deforestation and crop health.
-Using imagery gathered over decades, predictive ML can identify areas at the greatest risk of further losses to healthy trees and aim authorities in the direction to prevent it.
+Machine learning improvements in computer vision are already sharpening the focus on satellite tracking, deforestation, and crop health.
+Using imagery gathered over decades, predictive ML can identify areas at the highest risk of further losses to healthy trees and guide authorities in preventing them.
 Similar technology can evaluate crop health and maturity from on high.

 AI global warming solutions